Automotive industry in South Korea: 1970 to 1990

 Hyundai chalked up another first when it exported the Pony to South America, in countries like Colombia, Venezuela and Ecuador between 1976 and 1982, making it the first Korean-developed car to be exported.
 In 1977, Motores Tecno in Costa Rica, became the first Hyundai distributor in Central America, where the Hyundai Pony pickup were sold.

 In 1982, the Daewoo Group gained control of Saehan Motors, and changed its name to Daewoo Motors in 1983.
 However, the Korean automobile industry suffered greatly from the 1979 energy crisis, and the consequent local recession.
 The government took action to resolve this difficult situation in 1982 by implementing the "Automobile Industry Rationalization Policy", the objective of which was to prevent excessive competition between the four major domestic automakers: Hyundai Motors, Kia Industry, General Motors Korea, and Asia Motors.
 Additionally, the government postponed its import liberalization of automobiles.

 Shinjin Jeep Motors, which was a subsidiary of Shinjin Motors, changed its name to Geohwa Co. in 1981, and was taken over by Dong-A Motor Co. (formerly Ha Dong-hwan Automobile Industry Co.) in 1985.
 In 1986, the company was renamed the SsangYong Motor Company.

 While localization of auto parts was the major concern during the 1970s, developing mass production system for the export-oriented industry became the issue during the 1980s.
 Hyundai entered the United States market in 1986 with the Excel (as the Pony was known there), and set a record for selling the most automobiles in its first year of business in the United States compared with any other car brand – 126,000 vehicles.
 Fortune magazine nominated the Excel for the "Best Product 10" award, largely because of its low price.
-However, the cars were of often low quality and broke down often.
+However, the cars were of low quality and often broke down.
 This led to Hyundai having a poor reputation in the United States.
 With this initial success in the export market, the company began in 1989 to produce models, designed in-house and manufactured with its own technology, starting with the Sonata, a medium-sized sedan.
 The Sonata, nevertheless, still featured many Mitsubishi designs and parts.